mmccoy-01/mmccoy-01.github.io/README.md

 outside press, Escape, a collapsed selection, substantial scrolling, or page navigation.
 Press Tab while the menu is visible to move keyboard focus into its actions.
 Controls use real buttons, visible focus rings, screen-reader labels, and 44 px minimum touch targets.
+On touch devices, actions activate directly on the first touch release and suppress the browser's delayed synthetic click.
+The Discussion action visibly notes that it copies context for the reader to paste.

 ### Local testing